 6 Steps to Sprouting Seeds using a Sprouter Jar or a Sprouting Base

-Sprouting seeds and sprouts is really very simple when using a sprouter jar or or sprouting base.
-It is one way towards self-sufficiency and self reliant living and converts to a highly nutritious meal.
+So with some seeds and a sprouter jar or or sprouting base you can convert seeds into a highly nutritious meal.
 You can grow them anywhere, even on an apartment window sill as long as you have a jar, your seeds and some water.
-You can sprout just about any seeds and grains including mung, alfalfa, lentil, sunflower seeds, as well as grains such as rice and wheat, among others.
+You can sprout just about any seeds and grains including mung, sunflower seeds, as well as grains such as rice and wheat, among others.

 SPROUTING SEEDS with a Homemade Sprouter Jar